Calculating Heat Loss: A Step-by-Step Guide

 Heat loss refers to the amount of heat energy that escapes from a building or a home, usually through doors, windows, floors, walls, and the roof.

-How can you Reduce Heat Loss?
+How to Reduce Heat Loss

 - Insulate your home: